c3d4r/lambda-zoo/basiclambda/python/basic-lambda-python-cdk/README.md

 echo $FN_URL
 ```

-The run a cURL command like:
+Then run a cURL command like:

 ```shell
 curl $FN_URL